It is the fate of all banisters worth sliding down that there is something nasty waiting at the far end.

 - The same things are also found on The London Underground, where they are usually seen as opportunities to put alternating advertising and safety/security messages.

-- During an American Football game, a man slid down a stair railing repeatedly before falling off the upper deck of the staduim onto a fan below.
+- During a 2013 Buffalo Bills-New York Jets game, a man slid down a stair railing repeatedly before falling off the upper deck of Ralph Wilson Stadium onto a fan below.
 He was later found guilty of assault.